johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

 -- a simple compound term
 if true then false else true

--- a more complex compund term if false then false else if true then false else true
+-- a more complex compund term, parens for clarity if false then false else (if true then false else true)
 ```

 With the building blocks of the example language in place the next step is to establish a set of rules that will define the way terms are evaluated.
 In spite of the fact that the language defined here is exceptionally simple there is some subtlety that might not be obvious without a complete definition.